kiarazhu/LED-Chaser/README.md

 ### <a href="Cascading-LEDs/README.md"> Cascading LEDs </a>

-What if we can use buttons to manipulate the speed of the chaser?
+What if we read user input to select the behaviour of our chaser?
+What if we can use a switch to choose the direction, or use buttons to manipulate the speed?